xCollateral/VulkanMod/README.md

 This is a fabric mod that introduces a brand new **Vulkan** based voxel rendering engine to **Minecraft java** in order to both replace the default OpenGL renderer and bring performance improvements.

 ### Why?
-- Highly experimental project that overhauls and modernizes the internal renderer for Minecraft. <br>
+- Highly experimental project that overhauls and modernizes the internal renderer for Minecraft.
-- Updates the renderer from OpenGL 3.2 to Vulkan 1.2.  <br>
+- Updates the renderer from OpenGL 3.2 to Vulkan 1.2.
-- Provides a potential reference for a future-proof Vulkan codebase for Minecraft Java. <br>
+- Provides a potential reference for a future-proof Vulkan codebase for Minecraft Java.
-- Utilizes the VulkanAPI to allow for capabilities not always possible with OpenGL. <br>
+- Utilizes the VulkanAPI to allow for capabilities not always possible with OpenGL.
-- Including reduced CPU Overhead and use of newer, modern hardware capabilities. <br>
+- Including reduced CPU Overhead and use of newer, modern hardware capabilities.

 ### Demonstration Video:

 [![Demostration Video](http://img.youtube.com/vi/sbr7UxcAmOE/0.jpg)](https://youtu.be/sbr7UxcAmOE)

 ## FAQ
-- Remember to check the [Wiki](https://github.com/xCollateral/VulkanMod/wiki) we wrote before asking for support!
+- Remember to check the [Wiki](https://github.com/xCollateral/VulkanMod/wiki) before asking for support!

 ## Installation